emanguy/Curse-of-Strahd/Locations/Barovia/Barovia (Country).md

 # The Land of Barovia
 ![[CurseofStrahd_LandOfBarovia_DM.jpg]]

 Surrounded by impassable fog.
 Only the [[Vistani]] can go back and forth.
 Always cloudy or storming.
-Normal populus is the [[Barovians]].
+Normal populous is the [[Barovians]].

 ## Locations
 * **E** - [[Barovia Town]]